 Copyright © Nucleus Medical Media, Inc.

 During early stages of fetal development, fast-growing, immature cells called retinoblasts form.
 Later, these cells become retinal cells.
 In retinoblastoma, some of these cells quickly grow out of control.
-If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue forms, called a growth or tumor.
+If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue called a tumor grows.
 The cancer may grow along the optic nerve and reach the brain, or it may travel to other parts of the body.

 It is not clear exactly what causes these problems in the cells, but it is probably a combination of genetics and environment.